garrettclockhart/Row_Health/README.md

  - **Campaigns by State:** Stop campaigns in states with less than 100 total signups and reallocate capital to target users in New Jersey, New York, Iowa, and North Dakota.

 ## Tableau Dashboard
-North Star Metrics
-Click Through Rate, Cost per Click, Sign up Rate, Cost per Signup.
-Here is access to the [full dashboard](https://public.tableau.com/app/profile/garrett.lockhart/viz/RowHealthTableau/CampaignCategoryDashboard?publish=yes)
+The North Star Metrics for this analysis are Click Through Rate, Cost per Click, Sign up Rate, Cost per Signup.
+Users have access to filter by Plan, State, and Campaign Type with focuses on the marketing metrics, signup metrics, and customer claims metrics.
+The interactive dashboard can be found on Tableau Public [here.](https://public.tableau.com/app/profile/garrett.lockhart/viz/RowHealthTableau/CampaignCategoryDashboard?publish=yes)
 ![image](https://i.imgur.com/mnA7umW.png "image")

 ## Presentation Sample